automl/SMAC3/docs/pages/details/instances.rst

 See `here <https://github.com/automl/SMAC3/blob/master/smac/runhistory/runhistory2epm.py#L423>`_ for the exact implementation.

-For example, if I want to add the number of samples and the mean for each subset, I can do as
+For example, if I want to add the number of samples and the mean of each subset, I can do as
 follows:

 .. code-block:: bash